INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

  * Create a new issue in the repository-status-tracking: https://github.com/INFORMSJoC/repository-status-tracking/issues/new?template=new_issue.md
  * Change the title to the eight-digit number, `XXXX.YYYY`, which matches the manuscript ID.
- * Replace `XXXX.YYY` in the link `https://github.com/INFORMSJoC/XXXX.YYYY` with the actual number.
+ * Replace `XXXX.YYYY` in the link `https://github.com/INFORMSJoC/XXXX.YYYY` with the actual number.
    (This link does not exist yet, we will create shortly)
  * In the right-hand toolbar, click "Assign yourself".
  * Click "Create" at the bottom.